Upcoming Deadlines:

 How do I access my PLC course?

 Once a prospective learner has completed our online registration form, they will receive an email verifying that they have qualified for enrollment in the PLC program.
-This email will provide instructions on how to join our PLC community and complete the final steps to enroll in available courses.
+This email will provide instructions on how to join the PLC community site and complete the final steps to enroll in available courses.

 Upon enrolling in a PLC course, the learner will be directed to the Canvas Learning Platform, where they can access course content.